Sacred mountains: Greece

+Albania

 The cult of the mountain and mountain tops is widespread among Albanians.
 Pilgrimages to sacred mountains take place regularly during the year.
 This ancient practice is still preserved today, notably in Tomorr, Pashtrik, Lybeten, Gjallicë, Rumia, Koritnik, Shkëlzen, Mount Krujë, Shelbuem, Këndrevicë, Maja e Hekurave, Shëndelli and many others.
-In Albanian folk beliefs the mountain worship is strictly related to the cult of Nature in general, and the cult of the Sun, the earth and water in particular.
+In Albanian folk beliefs the mountain worship is strictly related to the cult of Nature in general, and the cult of the Sun, the Earth and water in particular.
 Every mountain is said to have its own nymph (Zana e malit), who get their specific name according to the top of the mountain where the nymphs stay.
 For instance Mount Pashtrik is the dwelling of Zana e Pashtrikut.

 List of sacred mountains

 A non-exhaustive alphabetical list of sacred mountains is as follows: